artndev/j-snkrs/README.md

 ## Access Application

-Once the build is completed successfully, the application will be available at http://localhost:8000.
+Once the application is started successfully, it will be available at http://localhost:8000.